Internal Cross-layer Gradients for Extending Homogeneity to Heterogeneity in Federated Learning: Introduction

-To answer this question, we narrow our focus to the gradients, as the dissimilarity of deep layers across clients is a direct result of gradient updates \cite{ruder2016overview, chen2021communication}.
-Interestingly, we observe that (3) the gradient distributions emanating from shallow layers are smoother and possess higher similarity than those from deep layers, establishing a connection between the gradients and the layer similarity.
-Therefore, inspired by these insights, we propose a method called \textbf{InCo Aggregation}, where a server model utilizes the \textbf{In}ternal \textbf{C}r\textbf{o}ss-layer gradients (\textbf{InCo}) to improve the similarity of its deeper layers without additional communications with the clients.
+To answer this question, we narrow our focus to the gradients, as the dissimilarity of deep layers across clients is a direct result of gradient updates \citep{ruder2016overview, chen2021communication}.
+Interestingly, we observe that (3) the gradient distributions originating from shallow layers are smoother and possess higher similarity than those from deep layers, establishing a connection between the gradients and the layer similarity.
+Therefore, inspired by these insights, we propose a method called \textbf{InCo Aggregation}, deploying different model splitting methods and utilizing the \textbf{In}ternal \textbf{C}r\textbf{o}ss-layer gradients (\textbf{InCo}) in a server model to improve the similarity of its deeper layers without additional communications with the clients.
 More specifically, cross-layer gradients are mixtures of the gradients from the shallow and the deep layers.
 We utilize cross-layer gradients as internal knowledge, effectively transferring knowledge from the shallow layers to the deep layers.
-Nevertheless, mixing these gradients directly poses a significant challenge called gradient divergence \cite{wang2020tackling, zhao2018federated}.
-To tackle this issue, we normalize the cross-layer gradients and formulate a convex optimization problem that rectifies their directions and obtain its analytic solution.
+Nevertheless, mixing these gradients directly poses a significant challenge called gradient divergence \citep{wang2020tackling, zhao2018federated}.
+To tackle this issue, we normalize the cross-layer gradients and formulate a convex optimization problem that rectifies their directions.
 In this way, InCo Aggregation automatically assigns optimal weights to the cross-layer gradients, thus avoiding labor-intensive parameter tuning.
-Furthermore, \textbf{InCo Aggregation can extend to model-homogeneous FL methods that previously do not support model heterogeneity}, such as FedAvg\cite{mcmahan2017communication}, FedProx \cite{li2018federated}, FedNova \cite{wang2020tackling}, Scaffold \cite{karimireddy2020scaffold}, and MOON \cite{li2021model}, to develop their abilities in managing the model heterogeneity problem.
+Furthermore, \textbf{InCo Aggregation can extend to model-homogeneous FL methods that previously do not support model heterogeneity}, such as FedAvg\citep{mcmahan2017communication}, FedProx \citep{li2018federated}, FedNova \citep{wang2020tackling}, Scaffold \citep{karimireddy2020scaffold}, and MOON \citep{li2021model}, to develop their abilities in managing the model heterogeneity problem.